lextm/jekyll-theme-chirpy/_posts/2008-2-25-clear-visual-studio-2005-vault-error-state.md

 In fact, today is my lucky day that when I launch the Vault Client, a workaround is so obvious.
 I UNDO all checkouts but LEAVE my working files there.
 Then I launch Visual Studio 2005 again, and suddenly see everything is fine.
 Why not buy some lottery tickets tonight?

 I have to confess that I never knew checking in hundreds of files would take such a long time.
-But I am sure next time I won’t kill Visual Studio.
+But I am sure next time I won't kill Visual Studio.